Save Tonight

-"Save Tonight" is a song by Swedish rock musician Eagle-Eye Cherry, released on 7 October 1997 as the lead single from his debut album, Desireless (1997).
+"Save Tonight" is a song written and performed by Swedish rock musician Eagle-Eye Cherry, released on 7 October 1997 as the lead single from his debut album, Desireless (1997).
 It is the album's opening track and gained substantial radio success, reaching number three in Ireland, number five in the United States, number six in the United Kingdom, and number two in Cherry's native Sweden.
-It was voted song of the year by New Zealand radio station The Edge.
-"Save Tonight" is considered the signature song of Cherry, and was awarded the Rockbjörnen award in the "Swedish song of the year 1997" category.
+"Save Tonight" was awarded the Rockbjörnen award in the "Swedish song of the year 1997" category.

 Critical reception

 Larry Flick of Billboard wrote, "With a voice mildly reminiscent of Seal, the lad gives "Save Tonight" a richly soulful edge that cuts through the track's shiny arrangement of strumming acoustic guitars and prickly electric licks.
 Beyond the single's well-crafted surface are vivid, storyteller lyrics that are smarter than what you'll typically find on radio.
 An excellent, commercially sound way of introducing the artist's sterling full-length debut, Desireless, this cut demands immediate modern and mainstream rock radio play—and perhaps even triple-A and eventually top 40 stations."
 Scottish newspaper Daily Record felt that with the song, "late jazz legend Don's son and Neneh's brother is living up to his musical heritage."